Pet Flap Installation Cost

 If you’re handy with tools and it’s just a basic wooden or uPVC door, you can fit a simple flap yourself.
 Just be careful.
 One wrong cut and you can crack the panel or end up with a hole that’s hard to seal.
 Anything in glass, double glazing, composite or a brick wall is better left to a pro, or you can end up paying twice.

-What are the main benefits of fitting a pet flap?
+What are the main benefits of fitting a dog or cat flap?

 A pet flap saves you playing doorman.
 Also, it protects your doors from scratching and biting, and it gives your pet a bit more freedom, too.
 They can pop out for the toilet, burn off some energy and get a bit of fresh air and mental stimulation.
 All of this usually means fewer accidents indoors and a calmer, happier cat or dog.

-Do I need planning permission to install a pet flap?
+Do I need planning permission to install a dog or cat flap?

 No, you don’t.
-Adding a pet flap is classed as a small home improvement, so you’re fine to go ahead without permission.
+Dog and cat flap installation is classed as a small home improvement, so you’re fine to go ahead without permission.
 The only time you’d need to double-check is if you live in a listed building, conservation area, or flat with shared doors.

-What’s the best height to fit a pet flap?
+What’s the best height to fit a dog or cat flap?

-The flap should sit roughly in line with your pet’s belly.
+The dog or cat flap should sit roughly in line with your pet’s belly.
 That way they can step through comfortably without stooping or hopping.
 If you’re unsure, measure from the floor up to the middle of their stomach and mark that height on the door first.

 It sounds simple, but getting that height right makes a huge difference – especially as your pet gets older.

-Can I install a pet flap in a rental property?
+Can I install a dog or cat flap in a rental property?

 Only if your landlord says yes.
 Cutting into a door or wall is a permanent change, so you’ll need their written permission first.
 Most are fine with it as long as it’s done neatly by a professional and you agree to put things right when you move out.

-Most pet flaps last anywhere from five to ten years if you keep them clean and free of dirt.
+Most dog and cat flaps last anywhere from five to ten years if you keep them clean and free of dirt.
 Microchip models can last just as long, though you’ll need to pop in new batteries every year or so.

-If the flap starts sticking, squeaking, or letting in draughts, it’s probably time to replace it.
+If the dog or cat flap starts sticking, squeaking, or letting in draughts, it’s probably time to replace it.
 A fresh one is often cheaper than trying to fix a worn-out mechanism.